jdhayford/orbit/README.md

 ## IS 3300: Data-Driven Web Applications

-The following was a self-directed project to explore dynamic/interactive web site applications.
+The following was a project that explored dynamic/interactive web site applications.

 Orbit Simulation:
 - Built via HTML canvas